 I was getting way ahead of myself, though, because when I did try my first rabbit (a fugly Sue Johanson one), I couldn’t even insert it far enough to feel the clitoral stimulator.

 I was getting even more ahead of myself, because I still haven’t found a rabbit I like at all.
 Really I just distrust all of them.

-My judgment was so impared that this was my idea of a good cock ring.
+My judgment was so impaired that this was my idea of a good cock ring.
 A fucking gelatinous red bull.
 I actually bought it, like a tool.
 It proceeded to bleed all over my other toys’ cords.
 My boyfriend, I think, has blocked out the experience of using it.
-He barely looked up from his book of crosswords to state, “it did not do anything well.”
+When I asked him about it, he barely looked up from his book of crosswords to state, “it did not do anything well.”

 And for the grand finale, here’s a truly disturbing fact: I used to want Taffy Ticklers.
 I guess the true horror of these toys can only be experienced.
 You must live to tell, like a subject on 48 Hours Mystery.
 And I am here to tell you never to be lured by anything that looks like these.
 They are prickly, brightly-colored torture.
 My labia shudder at the memory.

 This isn’t even counting sex toys that I actually bought/reviewed, such as Her Perfect Fit (spoiler alert: NO), the Silicone Insatiable G (hint: it’s not actually silicone!), a disposable finger vibe, the Cyber Flicker (what’s not to love about a toy that requires powdering after use?), and a gaggle of boring-ass plastic vibrators.